1 Day In Tahiti

 Just across the church is the Tahiti Pearl Museum.
 It’s the work of Robert Wan, the ‘father’ of the Tahitian black pearl industry.
 The museum is free to enter, and you can learn how black pearls are made followed by a bit of shopping.

-Cross over to the Paofai Gardens – the ‘central park of Papeete’.
-Grab a bench or a shady spot on the grass and watch locals killing a few hours, and super fit Tahitians heading out to the lagoon on outrigger canoes.
+Cross the street from the Paofai Temple and enter the Paofai Gardens – the ‘central park of Papeete’.
+Grab a bench or a shady spot on the grass and watch locals killing a few hours, and super-fit Tahitians heading out to the lagoon on outrigger canoes.
 After major renovations, Papeete’s waterfront has received a major facelift.
-Its boardwalk now features a few cafes and restaurants where you can pause and enjoy the city vibe.
+Its boardwalk, near Place Jacques Chirac, features a few cafes and restaurants where you can pause and enjoy the city vibe.

 You may also like